Primary 1 Curriculum

 In Primary 1 the Social Studies programme aims to develop knowledge, understanding and enquiry skills through the following topics:

 In Primary 1, scientific ideas are developed through play, investigations, first-hand experiences and discussion.
-Highlights of the P1 session include a trip to Edinburgh Zoo and a visit to Butterfly World.
+Highlights of the P1 session include a trip to The Royal Botanic Garden and a visit to Butterfly World.

 Topics covered are: